“In the reverse transcriptase PCR, cDNA is constructed from the RNA using a reverse transcriptase enzyme to study gene expression.”

 1. Random primers:

-It is used in the RT-PCR specifically for the templates having huge secondary structure.
-The yield of cDNA synthesis is very high by using the random hexamers, However, it can produce truncated cDNA.
+It is used in the RT-PCR particularly for the templates having a huge secondary structure.
+Random hexamer provides high yield cDNA.
+However, it can produce truncated cDNA.

 2.Oligo (dT) primers: